nqtikx/Notion/mts/MTS.md

 ### Fourth step

+Take `fiatTransaction.orderIdentity` from the order response.
-Take "orderIdentity": "xxxx", // the number for confirming the transaction in the bank's application
+This value is the payment reference number that the user enters in the bank app to confirm the transfer.

 #### GET https://api.dev.wbdevel.net/api/v2/exchange/merchant/order?orderId={{orderId}}